Johann Noetzel

 Johann Thomas Noetzel (born 4 April 1977 in Seattle, United States) is a Northern Mariana Islands professional football player and manager.

-Career
+Playing career

 He played one game for the Dallas Burn.

 In 2012, he made his debut for the Northern Mariana Islands national football team.

+Coaching career

+Noetzel joined the Cal State San Marcos Cougars men's soccer coaching staff as a volunteer goalkeeping coach in October 2011.

 In 2012, he coached the Northern Mariana Islands national football team.